A few years ago, I needed to travel from the West Coast to the East Coast in a reasonably timely fashion, yet not spend a fortune to do so.

 - It has a comfortable and spacious interior.
 The seats are wide, and there is plenty of legroom.

 - There are a variety of food options available on the train.
 You can find Chinese, Western, and Tibetan cuisine.

 - The train offers a great view of the scenery.
-The windows are large and provide a great view of the Tibetan Plateau and passing landscapes.
+The large windows provide a great view of the Tibetan Plateau and passing landscapes.

 - The train has a number of modern amenities.
 There is Wi-Fi, air conditioning, and power outlets.

-- The train staff is professional and attentive.
+- The training staff is professional and attentive.
 They will help you with anything you need during your journey.

 Himsagar Express (India)